 Products in residential homes or workplaces in North Carolina can contain asbestos, including:

-The widespread use of asbestos in North Carolina has put its citizens at risk for developing mesothelioma, a deadly cancer affecting the lining of the lungs, abdomen, or heart cavities.
+The widespread and historic use of asbestos in North Carolina has put its citizens at risk for developing mesothelioma, a deadly cancer affecting the lining of the lungs, abdomen, or heart cavities.

 Harmful amounts of asbestos were used in several workplaces, including power plants, chemical factories, schools, and the military.
 Asbestos and talc mines throughout the state also contributed to major amounts of the carcinogen.